-Seven years and one sabbatical year is 12.5 percent of my time.
-3M since the 1930s gives all its engineers 15 percent to pursue whatever they want.
-Scotch tape came out of this program, and Art Fry developed sticky (Post-It) notes.
+Seven years and one sabbatical year is 12.5% of my time.
+3M since the 1930s gives all its engineers 15% to pursue whatever they want.
+Scotch tape came out of this program, and Art Fry developed sticky (Post-it) notes.
 Many people think Ferran Adria is the best chef in the world with his restaurant north of Barcelona, El Bulli.
-He closes it five months a year to experiment with a full kitchen staff… and he has 2.2 million requests for reservations.
+He closes it five months a year to experiment with a full kitchen staff—and he has 2.2 million requests for reservations.

 Compulsory vacation: The answer to employees who spend too long at the office?

 In 2016, global aviation strategy company SimpliFlying made it compulsory for all 10 employees to take one week of leave every seven weeks.
 For CEO Shashank Nigam, the policy has been a success for employees and the company alike.

 What was the thinking behind the policy?

 The aim of this experiment was to take a break from heavy thinking, or heavy work, and find “space.”
 Of course, the leaves had to be staggered, but the key was the staff had to be completely cut off from work.
 There was just one simple rule: “Reply to an email and you wouldn’t be paid.
 React to a Slack message and you won’t be paid for that week.”